The best bathroom extractor fans for a fresh, dry space

 Reasons to avoid

 The Xpelair C4TS is one of the quietest bathroom extractor fans on the market.
-This makes it possible to fully relax in your bathroom in peace while it's doing its thing in the background.
+This makes it possible to fully relax in your bathroom while it's doing its thing in the background.
 It also means any family in close proximity (such as sleeping children) won't be disturbed.

-It can be easily installed on a wall, ceiling or panel - it simply requires a 'twist and click' to secure the lock it into place.
-And during installation you can select from two motor speed settings - 15 litres per second (l/s) and 21 l/s, or 54 metres cubed per hour (m3/h) and 75 m3/h.
+It can be easily installed on a wall, ceiling or panel – it simply requires a 'twist and click' to secure the lock into place.
+During installation you can select from two motor speed settings - 15 litres per second (l/s) and 21 l/s, or 54 metres cubed per hour (m3/h) and 75 m3/h.
 The slower speed is very quiet, but takes a bit longer to demist your bathroom.

 The timer can be adjusted between periods of 30 seconds and 30 minutes, and the fan comes with a two-year manufacturer's guarantee.